qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 avoid taking the easy way out and downloading prebuilt arm64 binaries.
 That is what got us into this monoculture mess to begin with.
 I do liberally download 32 bit armv5 binaries though, because some of the tools used can take days to build on a Raspberry Pi (looking at you protobuf).
+These should be largely compatible across most ARM devices.

 Also, before we go any further, add this line to the end of your `.bashrc`: